 The Airmen's Stories - P/O J C Kirkpatrick

-He was posted 'Missing' on 9th October when his Blenheim N3530, operating from Thorney Island, was shot down by Me109's over the Channel.
+He was posted 'Missing' on 9th October when his Blenheim N3530, operating from Thorney Island, was lost over the Channel (report below).

 The bodies of the other crew members, P/O RC Thomas and Sgt.
 GE Keel, were recovered.

 Kirkpatrick is commemorated on the Runnymede Memorial and, in accordance with Belgian practice, by a memorial grave at the Pelouse d'Honneur in Brussels.